aws-samples/busy-engineers-document-bucket/instructions/docs/add-the-encryption-sdk.md

 # Exercise 1: Add the AWS Encryption SDK

-In this section, you will add client-side encryption using the AWS Encryption SDK and KMS to the Busy Engineer's Document Bucket.
+In this section, you will add client-side encryption to the Busy Engineer's Document Bucket using the AWS Encryption SDK and AWS KMS.

 ## Background

-The Busy Engineer's Document Bucket is an example application meant to show some high-level examples of real world AWS patterns.
-This includes how to integrate client-side encryption using AWS KMS and the AWS Encryption SDK in application code.

-Right now, the Document Bucket supports storing files (or documents, or other blobs of data) in a private S3 bucket, and indexing them in DynamoDB.
-This allows Document Bucket users to share files with other users, or store them for retrieval later.
-The DynamoDB entries provide fast lookups to the content of the bucket, along with metadata context for each bucket item.

-This context allows storing additional information about the S3 item.
-Perhaps the origin user, the destination fleet, the project, or any other tag that would be useful to know without downloading and examining the item.

-DynamoDB is also configured to allow indexing on which documents have which keys.
-So, for example, it's a quick query to find out which documents in the bucket have been tagged with "configuration" as a piece of metadata about the object contents.

-Here's the API the Document Bucket supports:

-* `list`: This operation queries DynamoDB for all entries for all items in the bucket, and their metadata.
-It returns the `set` of items that have been stored.
-* `store`: This operation accepts a blob of bytes and a `map` of metadata context.
-It generates a unique identifier for the document.
-The identifier and associated metadata are written to DynamoDB.
-The bytes of the data are written to S3 under a key of that unique identifier.
-Any context metadata keys in DynamoDB are updated to include that new object identifier.
-* `retrieve`: This operation accepts a unique identifier as an argument.
-First it looks that identifier up in DynamoDB and pulls the identifier and its context out.
-Then it retrieves that object from S3.
-It bundles these items together and returns them to the caller.
-* `search`: This operation accepts a metadata key to search.
-It then queries DynamoDB for the `set` of documents in the Document Bucket that have context matching that key.
-This operation then returns that set of document identifiers and their metadata.
-    * Once the desired document or documents have been identified with the returned metadata, the document identifiers can be passed to `retrieve` to actually fetch the documents.

-This is a start for sharing, storing, and searching documents of a variety of types.
-But what about sensitive documents?
-Or protecting, say, important configuration files from accidental corruption during storing or retrieving?
+In [Getting Started](./getting-started.md), you set up your Busy Engineer's Document Bucket environment and selected a workshop language.

-Now you will add the AWS Encryption SDK to encrypt close to where the data originates: client-side encrypting the Document Bucket document before it is transmitted off of the host machine to the internet.
-You will use KMS to provide a `data key` for each document, using a CMK that you set up in [Getting Started](./getting-started.md) when you deployed your stacks.
+Now you will add the AWS Encryption SDK to encrypt objects on the client, before they are transmitted off of the host machine to the internet.
+You will use AWS KMS to provide a `data key` for each object, using a CMK that you set up in [Getting Started](./getting-started.md).

-## Make the Change
+## Let's Go!

 ### Starting Directory